tmakatos/qemu/docs/devel/vfio-user.rst

 | Data    | 30     | variable |
 +---------+--------+----------+

-* Address is the area of guest memory being accessed.
-This address must have been exported to the server with a VFIO_USER_DMA_MAP message.
+* *Address* is the area of client memory being accessed.
+This address must have been previously exported to the server with a VFIO_USER_DMA_MAP message.
-* Count is the size of the data to be transferred.
+* *Count* is the size of the data to be transferred.
-* Data is the data to be read or written.
+* *Data* is the data to be read or written.

 Address and count can also be accessed as ``struct iovec`` from ``<sys/uio.h>``.